hankbao/libreboot/docs/install/t400_external.md

 [ThinkWiki](http://www.thinkwiki.org/wiki/Category:T400) has a list of CPUs for this system.
 The Core 2 Duo P8400, P8600 and P8700 are believed to work in libreboot.

-The T9600 was confirmed to work, so the T9500/T9550 probably also work.
+T9600, T9500 and T9550 are all compatible, as reported by users.

 Quad-core CPUs
 --------------